top of page

 Life as a video game translator

-As you might imagine, like all jobs, it's not all fun and games!
+As you might imagine, it's not all fun and games!
 Pun intended.
-Imagine trying to translate a game without any imagery, character information, gameplay videos, and no access to the game itself!
-This is unfortunately still commonplace and it can give linguists quite a headache.
-Unfortunately, this lack of information leads to additional work for everyone.
+Imagine trying to translate a game without any imagery, character information, gameplay videos, or even access to the game itself!
+This is unfortunately commonplace.
+And this lack of information leads to additional work for everyone.
 The developers will be sent back an Excel sheet containing hundreds of queries about a particular word or phrase in each linguistic pair.

 Sandra Mouton's article is entitled, 'Traduire le jeu vidéo : rêves et réalités, entretien autour de l’expérience de cinq traductrices'.
 It explores our role as freelance translators in video game localisation and our day-to-day experiences: 'from the dream to the reality'.
 Five professional translators tell us about their work (including myself), as well as a designer, a developer, the representative of a localisation studio and a specialised journalist.
-If you can read French and are interested in the topic, it is well worth your time.
-You will find links to the magazine and the article below:
+If you can read French and are interested in the topic, it's well worth your time.
+You'll find links to the magazine and article below:

 bottom of page